Philip K. Howard

 Philip King Howard (born October 24, 1948) is an American lawyer and writer.
-He has written on the effects of modern law and bureaucracy on human behavior and the workings of society.
-He started Common Good, a nonpartisan, nonprofit organization which advocates simplifying government.
+His writing examines how modern law and bureaucracy affect human behavior and the functioning of society.
+He founded Common Good, a nonpartisan, nonprofit organization which advocates simplifying government.

-Work
+Early life and education

+Howard was born in Atlanta, Georgia on October 24, 1948 and grew up in Eastern Kentucky, the son of a Presbyterian minister.
+He attended the Taft School on scholarship, from which he later received the 2018 Horace Dutton Taft Alumni Medal.
+He also attended Yale College, and the University of Virginia Law School.

+Career

+Howard practiced law at Sullivan & Cromwell before starting a firm, Howard, Darby & Levin (later Howard, Smith & Levin).
+In 1999, his firm merged with Covington & Burling, where Howard became Vice-Chair and, after his retirement from the partnership, became senior counsel.

-Howard is the author of The Death of Common Sense (1995), The Collapse of the Common Good (2002), Life Without Lawyers (2009), The Rule of Nobody (2014), Try Common Sense (2019), Not Accountable (2023), and Everyday Freedom: Designing the Framework for a Flourishing Society (2024).
+Howard is the author of The Death of Common Sense (1995), The Collapse of the Common Good (2002), Life Without Lawyers (2009), The Rule of Nobody (2014), Try Common Sense (2019), Not Accountable (2023), Everyday Freedom (2024), and Saving Can Do: How to Revive the Spirit of America (2025).
 The Death of Common Sense, which criticized over-regulation and excessive litigation, became a bestseller.
 Howard also founded and heads Common Good, a nonprofit that advocates for simpler, goal-oriented regulation and reliable boundaries on litigation.
 The organization's Board of Directors has included Bill Bradley, Tom Kean, George McGovern, and Alan Simpson.

 In a partnership with the Harvard School of Public Health, Howard proposed special health courts for the handling of medical malpractice suits.
 In 2012, Howard curated a six-month series for The Atlantic called "America the Fixable," which featured numerous guest writers giving their reform ideas on specific topics.
 In January 2017, Howard argued that the collective bargaining in the current civil service system is unconstitutional and should be replaced by executive order.
 In a 2019 paper published by the Center on Capitalism and Society at Columbia University, he explored "Bureaucracy vs. Democracy: Examining the bureaucratic causes of public failure, economic repression, and voter alienation."
 In a paper published by the C. Boyden Gray Center for the Study of the Administrative State at George Mason University Law School, he makes the case for "Restoring Accountability to the Executive Branch."
 In a 2021 paper published by Yale Law Journal, "From Progressivism to Paralysis," Howard traces how the Progressive Movement's vision of neutral public administration evolved into public paralysis.
 In a column for The Washington Post commenting on the paper, George F. Will wrote: "So, 'slowly but inevitably a sense of powerlessness' pervades public and private institutions."